juliajessica/youtube-react/README.md

 > npm start
 > type: http://localhost:8080/ in the browser
 ```
-## You will need get a personal Youtube API Key to view this project.
-Create an account with <a href="https://developers.google.com/">Google Developers</a> and go to the Google API Console and request for the Youtube Data API v3
+#### You will need get a personal Youtube API Key to view this project.
+Create an account with <a href="https://developers.google.com/">Google Developers</a> and go to the Google API Console and request for the Youtube Data API v3.
+Add your API key to index.js file in the API_Key variable: <strong>const API_Key = 'your key goes in here';</strong>

 ## <span style="color:#74875d;">Known Bugs</span>